 If you’re visiting for the first time, you may be wondering what driving in Slovenia is like.
 Here you’ll find everything you need to know about it.

-The best way to explore Slovenia is by car.
-No doubt!
+The best way to explore Slovenia is definitely by car.
 The country is small, the roads are generally in decent condition, you can simply see a lot, even if you plan to visit Slovenia only for a short time.

 Driving in Slovenia: Overview